 Tips from a Traveling Mom:

-- Both units of the Lyndon B. Johnson National Historical Park are Free.
+- Enjoy both units of the Lyndon B. Johnson National Historical Park for Free.

-- Lyndon B. Johnson National Historical Park’s Junior Ranger badge can be earned at either location.
+- Earn the Lyndon B. Johnson National Historical Park’s Junior Ranger badge at either location.

 - Photography isn’t permitted inside of the Texas White House.

 - The LBJ Ranch is a working ranch, stay off fences and away from cattle.